charlesreid1-com/charlesreid1-ansible/docs/ansible_do.md

 and creating a droplet.
 You should be able to create or specify an SSH key.

+!!! warning
-You must do the following first:

-**Modify the SSH key in do.cfg (the digital ocean ansible config file) to match the SSH key you added to the droplet at creation.**
+    You must modify the path to the SSH private key, specified in `do.cfg` (the Digital Ocean Ansible config file), to match the SSH key that you added to the droplet at its creation.

-**Modify the host file dohosts (the digital ocean inventory file) to have an IP address matching your droplet.**
+!!! warning
+    Once you create your droplet and it is connected to the internet via a public IP, you must update the file `dohosts` (the Digital Ocean Ansible inventory file) to point to the correct IP address for the droplet.

 ## Run provision and base playbooks

-Now you're ready to run the Ansible playbooks.
+Once you have the correct SSH key in `do.cfg` and the correct droplet IP address in `dohosts`, you are ready to run the Ansible playbooks.

 Run the provision playbook to prepare the droplet for Ansible: